Student Life

 Laurien Maarlevald, Tillburg University

-Recently built in 2016, District House residence hall is located in the heart of campus next to Gelman Library, a Starbucks, Whole Foods, and various other eateries and shops.
+District House residence hall is located in the heart of campus next to Gelman Library, a Starbucks, Whole Foods and various other eateries and shops.

 District House provides: